 Transport throughout the City is excellent.
 Centraal Station is the main station to head for on leaving Schipol Airport.
 It costs just Euros 5.50 by train.
 The station is large and includes a shopping arcade, cafes, restaurants, tourist information centre and bicycle hire.
 From Centraal Station it is easy to navigate your way around the City as canal boats, trams, Metro, buses and taxis are situated right outside.
 Ferry wharfs are located behind the station taking you to North Holland.
 On returning to the airport, trains run every 10 minutes during the day.

 Tickets for transport and tours can be purchased from Centraal station.
 There are also a number of Tours and Tickets shops around the City.
 Tours-Tickets.com are particularly helpful and speak several languages.
-A two day tram ticket I purchased from them cost Euros 13.50.
-They gave me a book which included coupons offering discounts at various attractions.
-Their website also offers discounted tickets and tours.
+A two day tram ticket purchased with them costs Euros 13.50.
+This includes coupons offering discounts at various attractions.
+The website informs you of the location of their shops in the city and also offers discounted tickets and tours.

-These are hotels I have stayed in and recommend or, those located in an area I felt safe alone.
+These are hotels I have stayed in and recommend for solo travel.
+I also list a few others that are located in a desirable area.

 Note that not all destinations have the same local laws and customs as your home country.
 Click on the link to take you to the UK Government’s website which provides up to date information about local laws and customs in the Netherlands.